 But don’t just take Dr. Natelli’s word for it.
 The partnership has had a noticeable positive impact in the eyes of his family as well.
 “My daughter has told me several times since the transition that I seem happier and more relaxed,” Dr. Natelli said.
 “And it’s true.
 I’m far less stressed and I just feel like a better person.”

 Now stress-free, Dr. Natelli has no intention of slowing things down.
 Not only does he plan to remain active in his community and continue teaching at UConn, he may try to impact change at an even higher level.
-“I would love to collaborate at a higher level with organized dentistry,” said Dr. Natelli.
+“I would love to collaborate even more with organized dentistry,” said Dr. Natelli.
 “My goal is to help foster continued growth and improvement in the dental industry, and steer it in a positive direction for current and future dentists alike.”

 Truly, the student has become the teacher.Download PDF